Max Friedrich Meyer: Early life

 Max Friedrich Meyer was born in Germany in the city of Danzig on June 14, 1873.
 He was the son of a goldsmith and went to school in Germany.
 In 1892, he went to the University of Berlin where he enrolled in theology, but he studied other subjects.
 He became a professor of experimental psychology and focused on the psychology of music.
-He married one of his students, Stella Sexton, on February 13, 1904 and had five children, Sophie, Harold, Catherine, Dorothy and Otto.
+He married one of his students, Stella Sexton, on February 13, 1904, and had five children, Sophie, Harold, Catherine, Dorothy and Otto.
 Max Meyer divorced her in 1936.

 After his first year he switched to philosophy and met Hermann Ebbinghaus, and through that he met his mentor, Carl Stumpf.
 Stumpf and Meyer were interested in similar concepts relating to the psychology of music.
 At the University of Berlin, he worked under Carl Stumpf on psycho-acoustics for a couple of years and completed his PhD where he came up with his new theory of audition which questioned the current theories at the time.
 Meyer became a research associate under Stumpf after he finished his PhD in 1896.
 Due to a difference of opinion between Stumpf and Meyer, Meyer moved to the University of London where he worked under James Sully, and then moved to America and worked at Clark University, where he assisted G. Stanley Hall.
 Meyer was developing his work on cochlear function in hearing during this time.
 He was then finally appointed as a faculty member in 1900 at the University of Missouri.

 Career

 Meyer was the first-ever psychology professor hired by the University of Missouri.
 He opened the laboratory in experimental psychology and taught an extensive range of psychology courses during his professorship which included: Introduction to Psychology, Perception and Behaviour, Differential Psychology, General Aesthetics, Theory of Music, Advanced Psychology, Comparative Psychology, Social Psychology, Industrial Psychology and Abnormal Psychology.
 As of 2019, Meyer has 209 publications in three languages circulating in 2,439 library holdings around the world.
+His books are still in print and can be obtained through Amazon.